MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: The Proposed MutualFormer

-The key aspect of the proposed MutualFormer is to conduct the information communication among tokens belonging to different modalities.
-One popular way to address this issue is to design some cross-attention mechanisms~\cite{tan2019lxmert,li2020flat,liu2021visual,MECT21ACL,zhang2020context} and the core of cross-attention is the computation of cross-similarities $S_{rd}, S_{dr}$ among tokens of different modalities.
-One simple way to compute $S_{rd}$ and $S_{dr}$ is $S_{rd} = S_{dr} = S_r + S_d$ as discussed in work~\cite{S2MA2020CVPR}.
-In addition, some works~\cite{tan2019lxmert,liu2021visual} also propose to define $S_{rd}, S_{dr}$ based on features of tokens and define Cross-attention (CA) model as,
+The key aspect of the proposed MutualFormer is to conduct information communication among tokens of different modalities.
+One popular way to address this issue is to design some cross-attention mechanisms~\cite{tan2019lxmert,li2020flat,liu2021visual,MECT21ACL,zhang2020context}.
+The core of cross-attention is the {computation of cross-affinities} $S_{r\to d} \in \mathbb{R}^{n\times n}$ and $ S_{d \to r} \in \mathbb{R}^{n\times n}$ reflecting the dependences among tokens of different modalities.
+Previous works~\cite{tan2019lxmert,liu2021visual} generally define cross-affinities based on features of tokens and define the Cross-Attention (CA) as,

-However, since $Q_r$ and $K_d$ are derived from different modalities, therefore, the intrinsic modality/domain gap makes $Q_rK^T_d$ be unreliable to reflect the pairwise similarities between different domains.
+Similarly, we can obtain $S_{d\to r}$ and $U_{d\to r}$.
+Here, we can note that the above CA involves two main steps: cross-affinities computation (Eq.(\ref{equ:eq04})) and information propagation (Eq.(\ref{equ:eq05})).
+The computation of cross-affinities is the core step of CA. However, since $Q_r$ and $K_d$ are derived from different modalities and although they are obtained by using two linear transformations on original input features $X_r, X_d$ respectively, the modality/domain gap between $Q_r$ and $K_d$ can still not be ignored~\cite{cmMS,bai2018RDP}.
+This intrinsic modality gap makes $(Q_rK^T_d)$ in Eq.(\ref{equ:eq04}) unreliable to reflect the pairwise affinities $S_{r \to d}$ between tokens of different modalities.

-To overcome this issue, inspired by Regularized Diffusion Process (RDP)~\cite{bai2018RDP}, we propose to define a novel Cross-diffusion Attention (CDA).
-Instead of defining cross similarities on feature space, CDA is defined on metric space, as shown in Fig.~\ref{fig:CDAModule}.
-Specifically, let $\hat{S}_r = D^{-\frac{1}{2}}_rS_rD^{-\frac{1}{2}}_r$ and $\hat{S}_d = D^{-\frac{1}{2}}_dS_dD^{-\frac{1}{2}}_d$ denote the normalized similarity matrices where $D_r$, $D_d$ is a diagonal matrix with elements defined by the row-addition of $S_r$, $S_d$.
-We propose to define our novel \emph{Cross-diffusion Attention} (CDA) as
+\textbf{Cross-Diffusion Attention.} To overcome the aforementioned issue, inspired by Regularized Diffusion Process (RDP)~\cite{bai2018RDP}, we propose to define a novel Cross-Diffusion Attention (CDA). {Instead of defining cross-affinities in the feature space} {in regular CA (Eq.(\ref{equ:eq04})), CDA is defined in the metric space}, as shown in Fig.~\ref{fig:CDAModule}.
+As introduced in Section~\ref{sec:mutualformer:SA}, we can first obtain the affinities $S_r/S_d$ among Modal-$r$/Modal-$d$ tokens via self-attention in Eq.(\ref{equ:eq01}).
+Then, we define $ S_{r\to d}$ based on $S_r/S_d$.
+To be specific, let $\hat{S}_r = D^{-\frac{1}{2}}_rS_rD^{-\frac{1}{2}}_r$ and $\hat{S}_d = D^{-\frac{1}{2}}_dS_dD^{-\frac{1}{2}}_d$ denote the normalized affinity matrices, where $D_r, D_d$ are diagonal degree matrices.
+We propose to define our \emph{Cross-Diffusion Attention} (CDA) as